Business and summary of significant accounting policies

 We recognize the financial statement benefit of a tax position only after determining that the relevant tax authority would "more likely than not" sustain the position following an audit.
 For tax positions meeting the "more likely than not" threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.

 For all foreign operations, the functional currency is the local currency.
 The assets and liabilities of foreign operations are translated into U.S. Dollars at period-end exchange rates, and revenue and expenses are translated at average exchange rates for the year.
-The resulting cumulative translation adjustment is included in accumulated other comprehensive income on the consolidated balance sheet.
+The resulting cumulative translation adjustment is included in accumulated other comprehensive loss on our consolidated balance sheets.
 Gains and losses from foreign currency transactions are included in other income, net.

-From time to time, we are involved in legal proceedings, including contract and employment claims, in the ordinary course of business.
+From time to time, we are involved in legal proceedings, including contract and employment claims.
 We assess the likelihood of any adverse judgments or outcomes to these contingencies, as well as potential ranges of probable losses and establish reserves accordingly.
 The amount of reserves required may change in future periods due to new developments in each matter or changes in approach to a matter such as a change in settlement strategy.

 Fair value measurements